carlsonateh/FlyAway/README.md

 Flyaway is an airline ticket booking portal that lets people book flights on their website.

-This portal has been developed by Clovis Tikum
+This portal has been developed by Carlson Ateh

 Sprints Planned & Tasks achieved